 All drivers, whether employees or not, must be listed on the rental contract.
 On many rental agreements, only those named on the contract are covered by insurance.
 Read all agreements carefully ahead of driving the vehicle.

 All drivers must carry a valid Ontario Class G driver’s license or equivalent from another jurisdiction; only drivers with the appropriate license are permitted to drive rented vehicles for Queen’s University business.

 In addition to liability coverage, the University carries coverage for collision and comprehensive perils up to $50,000.
 Unless the rental agency insists on more coverage, it should not be necessary to purchase additional insurance.
 In the event of a claim, a $1,000 all perils deductible applies involving private passenger and light commercial vehicles which is currently covered by the University's self-insurance program.
-Please contact the Department of Human Resources at (613) 533-2070 for a Certificate of Insurance before heading off on your business trip.
+Please contact Catherine Hagerman, Insurance/Risk Management in the office of the Vice Principal (Finance and Administration) at (613) 533-6000 Ext: 74322 for a Certificate of Insurance before heading off on your business trip.